Mindgreppers/lifemaker_web/content/_index.md

 ## We provide a friendly Lifeline

-*Facing any personal, familial or social question or challenge in Life?
+*Facing any personal, familial or social question, problem or challenge in Life?
 Curious about Lifemaker?
 Have anything to share?
 You can ask us any question or share with us anything.*
 Reach out to our [Lifeline](/lifeline) today!
 The Ashram forum will be up soon.

 ## We are thankful